cuter-testing/cuter/README.md

         make depend
         make

+* **[Optional]** If you want to run the full test suite of CutEr, you will also need [PropEr](https://github.com/manopapad/proper) and [meck](https://github.com/eproxus/meck).
+You can install them independently or go to CutEr's base directory and run:

+        git submodule init && git submodule update git submodule foreach make

-* Optionally build and run the unit tests with `make utest` and run Dialyzer with `make dialyzer`
+  Subsequently, you can build and run the unit tests with `make utest`

+* **[Optional]**  You can also run Dialyzer with `make dialyzer`

 * Add CutEr's base directory to your Erlang library path by updating the `ERL_LIBS` environment variable.
 Just add